Preserving the Municipal Exemption from Federal Pole Attachment Regulations Issue Brief (PDF)

 Regulatory Action

 Several times since 2010, the FCC has recommended that Congress eliminate the exemption public power utilities and rural electric cooperatives have from FCC regulation of pole attachments under the guise of facilitating broadband deployment.
-Since 2016, the FCC opened four dockets that reflect its desire to explicitly or implicitly regulate public power utility poles even though the Commission is barred from doing so under section 224 of the Communications Act.
+Since 2016, the FCC opened four dockets that reflected its desire to explicitly or implicitly regulate public power utility poles, even though the Commission is barred from doing so under section 224 of the Communications Act.
 APPA submitted comments in response, highlighting the clear statutory municipal exemption from federal regulation of pole attachments in section 224 and explaining that there is no evidence that the exemption is a barrier to broadband deployment.
 The FCC moved forward with orders throughout 2017 and 2018.
 In those orders, the Commission excluded capital costs from pole attachment rates, set “shot clocks” on the time a utility must respond to pole attachment complaints, and excluded certain utility pole replacements from historic preservation rules.

 Congressional Action